kytvi2p/tahoe-lafs/docs/architecture.rst

 suffers an unrecoverable hardware problem.
 Second, even if the private key is lost, clients can be reconfigured to use a new introducer.

 By deploying multiple introducers in a Tahoe-LAFS grid, the above SPoF challenge can be overcome.
 In that case if one introducer fails clients are still be able to get announcement about new servers from remaining introducers.
-This is our first step towards implementing a fully distributed introduction.

-By deploying multiple introducers in a Tahoe-LAFS grid, the above SPoF challenge can be overcome.
-In that case if one introducer fails clients are still be able to get announcement about new servers from remaining introducers.
 This is our first step towards implementing a fully distributed introduction.

 File Encoding
 =============